We All Have a Role to Play in Protecting the World from Health Threats

 The good news is that the world’s investment in GHSA over the past few years has led to significant strides in global health protection.
 However, we know that many countries’ systems are at risk if we remain dependent solely on public sector funding.
 Multi-sector support is vital to maintaining and building upon global health security investments in a timely manner that are essential for responding to current and future outbreaks.

-To that end, the CDC Foundation has joined with CDC’s Center for Global Health and other partners to extend the reach and leverage the impact of CDC’s disease-specific and cross-cutting investments to sustain global health security efforts in seven countries, including DRC, as well as Haiti, India, Nigeria, Sierra Leone, Uganda and Vietnam.
+To that end, the CDC Foundation has joined with CDC’s Center for Global Health and other partners to extend the reach and leverage the impact of CDC’s disease-specific and cross-cutting investments to sustain global health security efforts in six countries, including Haiti, India, Nigeria, Sierra Leone, Uganda and Vietnam.
 A major goal is to develop public-private partnership strategies in collaboration with Ministries of Health in these countries, as well as with CDC country offices, to support each country’s most urgent health needs and opportunities.

 While CDC is at the forefront of innovation in the global fight against TB, multi-sector support is urgently needed to successfully end TB.
 The CDC Foundation is pleased that TB will be a focus at the United Nations General Assembly on September 26, when the UN’s first-ever high-level meeting on TB will be held.
 This meeting provides an incredible opportunity to highlight the challenge of TB and take steps to strengthen action to address this growing health threat.